-At December 31, 2013 and 2012, the Company had no outstanding short-term borrowings from the Holdings Credit Facility revolving credit line.
+Effective August 15, 2011, the Company entered into a three year three year, \$150.0 million unsecured revolving credit facility, referred to as the "Holdings Credit Facility", which expired on August 15, 2014.
+The Company decided not to renew the Holdings Credit Facility at expiration.
+There were no short-term borrowings outstanding during 2014.
+At December 31, 2013, the Company had no outstanding short-term borrowings from the Holdings Credit Facility revolving credit line.
 The highest amount outstanding for the year ended December 31, 2013, was \$40.0 million for the period from May 22, 2013 to July 24, 2013.
-There were no short-term borrowings outstanding for the year ended December 31, 2012.
-At December 31, 2013 and December 31, 2012, the Holdings Credit Facility had outstanding letters of credit of \$0.9 million and \$1.6 million, respectively.
+At December 31, 2013, the Holdings Credit Facility had outstanding letters of credit of \$0.9 million.

-Costs incurred in connection with the Group Credit Facility and the Holdings Credit Facility were \$1.0 million and \$2.9 million for December 31, 2013 and 2012, respectively.
+Costs incurred in connection with the Group Credit Facility and the Holdings Credit Facility were \$0.7 million and \$1.0 million for December 31, 2014 and 2013, respectively.